 - In the services list, click the name of your map service.
 Typically, this is displayed as <map service name> (MapServer).
 If you don't see your map service, it may be located within one of the folders listed in the Services Directory.

 - In the page describing your map service, click View In: ArcGIS Online Map Viewer.
 A new window (or tab) opens, displaying Map Viewer.
 The Map Viewer display is zoomed to the extent of your map service.

 - Take some time to pan and zoom around your map service.
 You can also switch the basemap layer to more appropriately complement the context of your map.

 - Optionally, save the web map.

 Now that you've successfully tested your map service using Map Viewer, you may want to consider how you can use and share your map in other ArcGIS clients.
 For example:

-- In ArcGIS Online and Portal for ArcGIS, you can create a customized web mapping application using the Configurable Apps and App Builders.
+- In ArcGIS Online and ArcGIS Enterprise, you can create a customized web mapping application using the Configurable Apps and App Builders.